 - someone in your company clicks on the wrong email

 >>Read how to tell if your email has been hacked.

 According to the Chicago-based IT company, XL.net, 100% of the companies have staff passwords on sale on the dark web.
 They have yet to find a counterexample for a company that’s been around for at least two years.
 It is just a reality.

 Once a hacker gets access, they deploy their tools.
-Their tools go in and take inventory of the network, the computers and the servers.
-They’re getting more knowledge about you and they could sit there for a couple days or a couple months preparing for the day that they’re gonna trigger the attack and ask for ransom.
+Their tools go in and take inventory of the network, the computers, and the servers.
+They’re getting more knowledge about you and they could sit there for a couple of days or a couple of months preparing for the day that they’re gonna trigger the attack and ask for ransom.

 The hackers are usually very direct and informative about what they have and what they want you to do.
 One day, you may log into your website and find a charming note covering your backend.
 The note will let you know what information has been stolen and how you need to proceed with the ransom, some even have helpful instructions on how to get the cyber currency in order to pay.

 If I pay the ransom, how do I know the hacker won’t sell my information anyway?